gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ### Add an endpoint

-First, within a remote module, create an MSW request handler that returns the number of times it has been fetched:
+First, within a remote module, define an MSW request handler that returns the number of times it has been fetched:

 ```ts remote-module/mocks/handlers.ts
 import { HttpResponse, http, type HttpHandler } from "msw";